zyuan-astro/PhotCalib/README.rst

 To train calibration run model:
 .. code::

-  python calib_mod.py 17Am05
+  python calib_mod.py 25Am02

-Substitute 17Am05 to the run for calibration with the input file as examples/data/inputs_run.npy
+Spceify the run for calibration using the input file as examples/data/inputs_run.npy, which is generated using Prepare_input.ipynb

 Specify the device and training parameters (the followings are the default settings)
 .. code::